qorelanguage/qore-vscode/README.md

 **qore-vscode** is an extension for Visual Studio Code adding [Qore](http://qore.org/) language support.

+## Version 0.8.3 (2023-11-15)

+- fixed bugs in the Qore Language Server when there are unreadable files in the directory to be scanned

 ## Version 0.8.2 (2023-06-26)

 - (Really) fixed the bug where the extension reported that Qore was not available when installed manually by updating to use the latest internal VSCode APIs